 Artifacts I through IV showcased inspiring displays of work from the populace of the East Kingdom.
 We’re looking forward to seeing the fruits of your research and hard work at Artifacts V.

 Depending on the culture and time period, these could be grave goods buried with you, recreations of items mentioned in your will or probate inventory (“my second best bed to my wife…”), documents such as charters, indentures, or receipt books, or items that might be found in an excavation of your life context — all the ways that we know about the material culture of the past and can reconstruct a plausible life.
 Examples can include votive gifts found in a bog, the tools found in your workshop when they dug up the old town to put in a parking garage, and the cookbook passed down for 8 generations.
 In short, the things that could have ended up in a museum that were associated with your life, or the life of a persona that you wish to recreate (it doesn’t have to be your current SCA persona).

-To add spice, there will be a contest and rich prizes will be given, as well as materials for future projects.
+To add spice, there will be a contest prizes will be given, as well as materials for future projects.

 How It Works

 Entrants may choose to enter the Typical, Elite or Team category.
 In the Typical category, entries must consist of 3-5 items from a single culture and time.
 The Elite category requires entries consisting of 6-9 entries from a single time and place.
 If you’d like to participate as part of a team, the Village category allows you to work with a group of folks to create 6-9 items.
 Again, they must all be from a single time and place.

 Artifacts of a Life Competition Rules (as of August 2022)